aaronplowther/mc-take_home_task/README.md

 - py/
   - py/classifer.py: a python module containing a simple logistic regression classifer
-  - py/all_code.py: a python module containing code to build classifer and output statistic used in report
+  - py/all_code.py: a python module containing code to build classifer and output statistics used in report
 - data/ contains the data
 - notebook/
   - notebook/build_classifer.ipynb: the notebook used to build the clasisfier and assess it's fit